GuttenberG455/school21_common_core/032_so_long/readme.md

 [Checklist](https://github.com/mharriso/school21-checklists/blob/master/ng_2_so_long.pdf)

-***100/100 SUCCESS*** No bonus
+***100/100 SUCCESS***.
+No bonus

 ---

 ## Goal of a project

 We must create a basic 2D game in which a hero escapes the map after collecting all collectibles.
-We are going to use MiniLibX functions
+We are going to use MiniLibX functions.

 ## Why is *so_long* important?